jmolenaa/Inception/README.md

 ### Order of operations

-#### Quick order
+#### Order

+Keep in mind, this is the order that worked for me, with the knowledge I had at the time.
+I started with nginx, cause I was already familiar with webservers after the webserv project.
+I you want to do it differently, feel free to :).

 (Optional) Setup your VM.
-If you have a laptop with working Docker, please use it, it will probably be much faster than the machines at school, you can setup the machine as the last step.
+If you have a laptop with working Docker, please use it, it will probably be much faster than the machines at school, you can setup the VM as the last step.
 If you have a linux laptop the setup should work mostly the same as the [VM setup](https://github.com/jmolenaa/Inception/blob/main/VM_setup.md) (don't quote me, I used a Mac).
-On Mac I had to install the docker client from some website, couldn't use brew for it, google how to install docker on Mac it's not hard.
+On Mac I had to install the docker client from the docker website, couldn't use brew for it, google how to install docker on Mac it shouldn't be hard.

 1. Setup the [nginx](https://github.com/jmolenaa/Inception/blob/main/srcs/requirements/nginx/README.md) container.
 2. Setup the [wordpress](https://github.com/jmolenaa/Inception/blob/main/srcs/requirements/wordpress/README.md) container.